Helen Shivers: Development

 The character originates from American writer Lois Duncan's 1973 suspense novel I Know What You Did Last Summer as one of the main characters involved in a hit-and-run accident.
 In this version she is named Helen Rivers, her family is poorer and larger than in the film, and she is not murdered.
 Her aspirations as an actress are found with greater success in the novel than in the film adaptation.
 Sarah Michelle Gellar was the last of the lead actors to be cast.
 In the 1997 film, she has been described as a "local beauty-pageant winner who wants to become an actress".
 Shivers is initially depicted as a vapid, egotistical beauty queen, but over the course of the film she is shown to be a very affectionate person despite her dysfunctional home life and overt loneliness.

 Alexandra West attests that the film constantly alludes to her physical attractiveness and superficial vanity, writing that "Helen is constantly framed in doorways and mirrors, lending to the notion that she is an object to be looked at and that her looks are her most indelible quality."
 However, she notes that this is a stark contrast to her profound personal struggles that are revealed later in the film:

 "Director Jim Gillespie makes it clear that Helen is completely and utterly alone with no true connections, so much that she appears almost relieved when the notes that says, "I know what you did last summer" begin appearing, as it gives her an excuse to reconnect with her friends.
 Her death is equal parts tense and tragic."

 Popular culture

-The character was spoofed in the form of Buffy Gilmore (a nod to Sarah Michelle Gellar's Buffy the Vampire Slayer), a character portrayed by Shannon Elizabeth in the Keenen Ivory Wayans directed parody film Scary Movie (2000) and by Julie Benz in Shriek If You Know What I Did Last Friday the 13th.
-Curiously, Gellar and Benz have previously worked together in Buffy the Vampire Slayer.
+The character was spoofed in the form of Buffy Gilmore (a nod to Sarah Michelle Gellar's Buffy the Vampire Slayer), a character portrayed by Shannon Elizabeth in the Keenen Ivory Wayans directed parody film Scary Movie (2000) and by Buffy the Vampire Slayer co-star Julie Benz in Shriek If You Know What I Did Last Friday the 13th.

 In 2018, Greer Grammer was cast in the musical parody I Know What You Did Last Summer: The Unauthorized Musical that premiered at the El Cid in Los Angeles.